 Throughout the academic year, the Writing and Language Studio hosts informal language tables during the weekday lunch and dinner hours.
 These tables are open to all members of the Duke Kunshan community and provide a space for participants to learn, practice, and use a language with other students/staff/faculty in an informal environment.
 They are different from language classes that teach people grammar, vocabulary, pronunciation, and so forth.
 The language tables aim to improve people’s communication competence in the target language, advance their intercultural communication skills, and promote both community building and the value of multilingualism.

-Languages: Cantonese, English, French, German, Italian, Japanese, Korean, Mandarin, Russian, Urdu, Sichuanese, Spanish, Suzhounese … and more languages!
+- Past semesters: Cantonese, English, French, German, Italian, Japanese, Korean, Mandarin, Russian, Urdu, Sichuanese, Spanish, Suzhounese.

 Join a Language Table